junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "There's a seat set for you," Amy tells him.

 The Doctor is properly surprised.
 "How?
-You didn't know I'm coming."
+You didn't know I was coming."

 Amy says easily, "Because we always do, you moron."